xullnn/ls_pull_over_push/225/answers.md

 Why IIFE:
 - IIFE has a high quality of independence
   - instead of declare a function, it wraps function in an expression -> the expression returns the function right away
-    - whether or not we give a name to the function(inside the expression), function expression just return a function, without delcaring a variable(name) to reference this function.
-This means it will never collide with existing reference names in other scope, which makes it a safe operation.
+    - whether or not we give a name to the function(inside the expression), function expression just return a function, without declaring a variable(name) to reference this function.
+This means it will never collide with existing reference names in surrounding scope(s), which makes it a scope safe operation.
   - function definition creates closure -> which can provide useful private data for certain operations
   - execute the returned function immediately "consume" the function almost at the same time as the function is created.
 After that execution, the function is gone.
 - All these features make it a useful technique when we want to perform some tasks in the middle of lines of code without affecting the original code base.

 How will you describe the relationships among `this`, closure, IIFE?

-- `this` is the execution context during the invoking of a function or evaluating of an expression
+- `this` is the execution context during the execution of a function or evaluating of an expression
-- "closure" is a private scope created by a function definition
+- "closure" is a private scope created by a function **definition**
 - IIFE is a technique that utilize `this`, 'closure' and some other features of Js

 What is a constructor function?

 - in Js a constructor is a function which is used to return an object which has the `constructor` property referencing back to the function
-- in essence, a constructor is the function used to instantiate an instance object of a 'class' -- from the perspective of classical OOP -- and the defacto 'class' is held by the constructor's  `prototype` property.
+- in essence, a constructor is the function used to instantiate an instance object of a 'class' -- from the perspective of classical OOP -- and the de-facto 'class' is held by the constructor's  `prototype` property.

 What would be the return value if we perpend operator `new` to a function name?

-- an instance of that function if there is no `return` statement inside the function to return another object.
+- an instance of that function if there is no `return` statement inside the function which returns another object.

 `prototype` property name can be called on which of these callers?